wvuweb/cleanslatecms-liquid-docs/05-getting-started-guide/20-convert-theme-to-cleanslate.md

 TODO:

   * Link to the liquid version of the "Tag Index".
-  * Add note about Radius + Liquid templating languages (3rd paragraph on this page) to Radius docs.
   * NOTE: omitted the theme conversion screencast.
 Maybe make a new one and add it here?
-  * Properly case "JavaScript" vs "javascript" in Radius docs.
-  * Double check code for pulling an image in a theme's `images` directory via Liquid (`theme_image_url`) to make sure this works.
-  * Update Radius docs from "sitewide" to "site wide"

 CleanSlate uses a template language called [Liquid](https://shopify.github.io/liquid/).
 Therefore, all tags will look something like `{% my_tag %}` or `{{ my.tag }}`.

 A company called Shopify created Liquid.
 Shopify has a number of learning resources available.
 One that is particularly helpful is this 28 minute [Overview of Liquid](https://www.youtube.com/watch?v=-ihFPNcSkT4) video on YouTube.
 While not everything will translate 100% to CleanSlate, it will give you a good understanding of the core language and how it's used.
 For a more in-depth description of the various tags available, visit the [Tag Index](https://cleanslatecms.wvu.edu/how-to/theme-development/tag-index).

 <p style="font-size: .8rem;"><strong>NOTE:</strong> CleanSlate actually supports two templating languages: Radius and Liquid.
-As of 2021, Liquid has taken over as the dominant templating language because it's far more performant than Radius.
+As of 2021, Liquid is the recommended templating language because it's far more performant than Radius.
 The Radius templating language will be depreciated in the future.
-All themes moving forward should use Liquid.</p>
+Themes should use Liquid moving forward.</p>

 ## It's dangerous to go alone!
 Take this.